 The bus journey between NIMS Sengen or Namiki and the university takes 15-20 minutes.
 NIMS Sakura is located within 10-minute bicycle distance from the university.
 Tsukuba city is relatively bicycle friendly.
 You may find it the most convenient.
 If you would like use a car, you will need permission from both NIMS and the university.

-Q15Can I complete the doctoral program within 3 years?
+Q15Can I complete the doctoral program in less than 3 years?

 The duration of the doctoral study is 3 years.
 If the student achieved distinctive work, it is possible to complete it after the first year.